 Inclusive, gender-responsive service initiatives

-PMI-WILL is driving change in partnership with municipal and community actors by supporting initiatives that enhance service delivery, promote inclusive governance, and create lasting benefits for communities—particularly for women and marginalized groups.
+PMI-WILL in partnership with municipal and community actors is supporting initiatives that enhance service delivery, promote inclusive governance, and create lasting benefits for communities particularly for women and marginalized groups.

 Inclusive, gender-responsive initiatives implemented by Local Governments in our partner countries: